arolling/pigdice/README.md

 ## Known Bugs

 Minimalist user interaction experience, no error testing.
+Unpredictable behavior when only one user enters their name.

 ## Technologies Used